Youth Savings & Checking

 - If a parent or guardian is established as a joint owner: name, social security number, date of birth, and address for the joint owner is required.
 (Verification may be required.)

 - Checking accounts for members age 15 and under require a joint owner who is a parent or a guardian

-- Ages 16 and over may open a checking account without a joint owner, however the account must have a parent or guardian as a joint owner to receive a debit card
+- Ages 16 and over may open a checking account without a joint owner, however, if a debit card is to be issued, the account must have a parent or guardian as a joint owner.

 - Build credit with a Term Certificate CreditLine